Venetian glass: Making glass

 From its beginning until the fall of the Venetian Republic, Murano glass was mostly a very high quality soda–lime glass (using today's terminology) that had extra attention focused on its appearance.
 Glass from that time typically contained 65 to 70 percent silica.
 A flux, usually soda (sodium oxide as 10 to 20 percent of the glass composition) was added to enable the silica to melt at a lower temperature.
 A stabilizer, usually lime (calcium oxide as about 10 percent of the glass) was also added for durability and to prevent solubility in water.
 Small quantities of other ingredients were added to the glass, mostly to affect appearance.
 Sand is a common source for silica.
 For certain types of glass, the Murano glassmakers used quartz as their source for silica.
 Quartz pebbles were crushed into a fine powder.
-Two sources for sand were Creta and Sicily.
+Two sources for sand were Crete and Sicily.
 Quartz pebbles were selected from the Ticino and Adige rivers in Northern Italy.
 Their source for soda was what they called allume catina—plant ash found in the eastern Mediterranean countries of the Middle East.
 Beginning in the 16th century, allume catina was also imported from Mediterranean coastal regions of Spain and France.

 The mixing and melting of the batch of ingredients was a two-stage process.
 First, nearly equal amounts of silica and flux were continuously stirred in a special furnace.
 The furnace was called a calchera furnace, and the mix was called fritta.
 In the second stage, the fritta was mixed with selected recycled waste glass (cullet) and melted in another furnace.
 Depending on the type and color of glass, other additives were used.
 Lead and tin were added for white opaque glass (latimo).
 Cobalt was used for blue glass.
 Copper and iron were used for green and for various shades of green, blue, and yellow.
 Manganese was used to remove colors.
 Although natural gas is the furnace fuel of choice for glassmaking today, the fuel mandated in Murano during the 13th century was alder and willow wood.
 During this second stage, the surface of the molten glass was skimmed to remove undesirable chemicals that affected the appearance of the glass.
 Additional techniques were used as glassmaking evolved.
 To improve clarity, molten glass was put in water and then re-melted.
 Another technique was to purify the flux by boiling and filtering.